Danilock/Danilock/README.md

 <H1 align = "center"> Projects </H1>
 <H2 align = "center"> <a href="https://github.com/Danilock/Sci-Fy" target="_blank">Sci-Fy</a> </H2>

-I'm currently developing [Sci-Fy](https://github.com/Danilock/Sci-Fy), a 2D Speed Running platformer inspired by [Aeon Drive](https://store.steampowered.com/app/1252240/Aeon_Drive/) where you are in the skin of Ragnarov.
+[Sci-Fy](https://github.com/Danilock/Sci-Fy), a 2D Speed Running platformer inspired by [Aeon Drive](https://store.steampowered.com/app/1252240/Aeon_Drive/) where you are in the skin of Ragnarov.
 > This is an Open Project and everyone can contribute!

 <H2 align = "center"> <a href="https://github.com/Danilock/Swords" target="_blank">Swords</a> </H2>

 <P align = "center"> <img src="https://github.com/Danilock/Danilock.github.io/blob/main/images/demo/swords.gif" alt="Girl in a jacket" width="400" height="80%">  </P>
-It's other of my platformer games(<b>Yes, I love platformers</b>) where you use a Red Riding Hood as main character... beat enemies and reach the goal in this                    short little game.
+It's other of our platformer games(<b>Yes, We love platformers</b>) where you use a Red Riding Hood as main character... beat enemies and reach the goal in this                    short little game.
 The development process of this game was absolutly fun.
-I worked on the whole gameplay and UI systems, it still <b>UNDER DEVELOPMENT</b> and eveyone can                          contribute!.

 <H2 align = "center"> <a href="https://github.com/Danilock/Dost" target="_blank">Dost</a> </H2>